testingcan/blog/content/Crawling-Part-1.md

-Title: Crawling dynamically generated content with Scrapy
+Title: Crawling dynamically generated content with Scrapy - Part 1
 Date: 2017-11-21
 Category: Tutorial
 Tags: scrapy, python
-Summary: Learn how to crawl dynamic pages with Scrapy.
+Summary: Learn how to use the *scrapy shell* to assess why your spider does not return anything or if you need to change your spider.

 [One](https://stackoverflow.com/questions/33185651/python-scrapy-for-dynamic-content) [of](https://stackoverflow.com/questions/27525142/selenium-ajax-dynamic-pagination-base-spider) [the](https://stackoverflow.com/questions/44110505/no-data-after-scraping-a-website) [most](https://stackoverflow.com/questions/41165599/how-to-get-the-href-and-associated-information-using-scrapy) [frequent](https://www.reddit.com/r/learnpython/comments/6ij1qa/trying_to_get_a_url_using_bs4_but_source_code_is/) questions I have encountered concerning Scrapy is how to crawl dynamic pages.
 People may learn about Scrapy because their goal is to crawl a particular page, but then fail to understand why their Spider returns only empty outputs.

 You may have run into this problem.
 Odds are, since you are reading this, you may have this problem right now.
-I know that I did.
 Frequently people will resort to Selenium or Splash or whatever, to simulate a browser in order to crawl a dynamic webpage.
 In my opinion the likes of Selenium can be overkill for many crawling-tasks, especially if your goal is only to crawl a dynamic webpage.
 Scrapy is well capable of crawling dynamic pages and by learning how to do it, you will gain many important skills that will help you analyze websites and build better spiders.

 ## What you will learn